Azelaic acid (On the skin)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Do not use skin care products on the affected area that contain alcohol, peel off (such as masks), or are abrasive.
+- Do not use skin care products that contain alcohol, peel off (including masks), or are abrasive while you are using this medicine.

 Warnings While Using This Medicine